Eurcrue/Regex-Equivalence-Checker/README.md

 Download the .jar file and read <https://github.com/Eurcrue/Regex-Equivalence-Checker/wiki/Help> for help.
 Also accessible once running the .jar under Options -> Help

+A web application has been developed in JavaScript: <https://reynaldoliveria.com/projects/regex-eq-checker/>

 ## Changes

 Changes from Felipe Moura's version: